-Modena is located in the Emilia-Romagna region of Italy, on the Pianura Padana.
+Modena is located in the Emilia-Romagna region of Italy, on the fertile Pianura Padana.
 It is Italy's equivalent of the "motor city" as Enzo Ferrari was born in Modena, and other Italian sports cars like Lamborghini, Maserati and Bugatti were all conceived and built around Modena, in what is known as Italy's Motor Valley, celebrated each year in May by a weekend festval called the Motor Valley Fest.
 Don't miss it if you like automobiles; the event is totally free, and there are extrordinary openings of car related places in Modena which might be hard to get into outside the festival time.

-Modena is easily accessible by train; its railway station, dating from 1859 is part of the Milan to Bologna line.
+Modena is easily accessible by train; its railway station, Stazione di Modena, dating from 1859 is part of the Milan to Bologna line.
 Two secondary links get you to Verona and Sassuolo.

 Our map is centered on Modena's fabulous Piazza Grande, which contains the World Heritage Cathedral, the Duomo di Modena, whose first stone was laid in 1099.
 Mouse over the map markers to see what they represent.

 Modena may surprise you.
-It's not a popular tourist destination, but its central city is quite pleasing, the restaurants good (although seemingly few in number) and the food is quite earthy and satisfying.
+It's not a popular tourist destination, but its central city is quite pleasing, the restaurants good and the food is quite earthy and satisfying.
 The regions favorites include Cotechino and Zampone, two types of sausage traditionally served with polenta.
 Pasta favorites include tortellini and tortelloni, stuffed pastas.

 Restaurants?
 Try the stinco al balsamico--pork shank with the region's celebrated balsamic vinegar--at Da Enzo (Via Coltellini, 17), we also liked the tortellini in brodo and the bollito misto at Da Enzo.
 Try anything at Osteria Ermes (Via Ganaceto, 89) at lunch, Ermes is closed at night and on Sundays.